thellimist/bitses/_analyses/grin-thellimist.md

 score: 1
 researcher: thellimist
 date: 2018-08-11
-conclusion: "Nice tech but won’t have really world retail use cases.
+conclusion: "Nice tech but won’t have real world retail use cases.
 Is not 10x better than Monero thus can’t win consumer private transactions market."
 ---

 - Implements MimbleWimble and Cuckoo Cycle PoW.